 Our aim here at Worth is to stimulate and sustain interest, knowledge and understanding of all things classical, cultural and linguistic in all our pupils, whilst highlighting their relevance to modern society.
 We firmly believe that classical subjects help to broaden the education of our pupils by their intrinsic value and variety.

-The department boasts an impressive stock of texts, reference books, DVDs and subject-specific software, whilst the School's library contains a range of classical material including issues of Omnibus magazine.
-The department also has its own lively Moodle website.
+The department boasts an impressive stock of texts, reference books, DVDs and subject-specific software, whilst the School's library contains a range of classical material.
+Pupils also have access to a variety of resources on Google Classrooms designed for specific Year groups.

 Wherever possible, the curriculum for all Year Groups is enriched by clubs, events and trips – both at home and abroad.
-For example, trips have been organised to Fishbourne Roman Palace, the British Museum and Rome and Pompeii.
-Pupils can also gain insight from lectures and occasional theatre trips.
+For example, Year 8 pupils are encouraged to enter the University of Cambridge's annual Make Your Myth Competition and trips have been organised to Fishbourne Roman Palace, the British Museum, Rome and Pompeii.

 In the Sixth Form both Latin and Greek are available at A Level and as part of the IB programme (at either Higher or Standard Level).
-Both courses concentrate on language and literature, but the IB course also has an element of individual study which may take various forms, including the compilation of a dossier of sources on some aspect of Greek or Roman literature, history or civilisation.
+Both courses concentrate on language and literature but the IB course also has an element of individual study, which takes the form of a dossier of sources on some aspect of Greek or Roman literature, history or civilisation.